Guillex387/Guillex387/README.md

 ## Current project

-I'm working on [cli-chat](https://github.com/Guillex387/cli-chat) a terminal based chat with multiple functionality with his own data transfer protocol.
+I'm working on [cli-chat](https://github.com/Guillex387/cli-chat) a terminal based chat with multiple functionality which has its own data transfer protocol.

 ## Skills